MetaSys-LISBP/IsoCor/README.md

 isocorcli
 ```

-Type `isocorcli --help` to get information on isocorcli usage.
-Details on arguments and usage can also be found online at [https://isocor.readthedocs.io/](https://isocor.readthedocs.io/).
+Type `isocorcli --help` to get information on command line usage.
+Details can also be found online at [https://isocor.readthedocs.io/](https://isocor.readthedocs.io/).

 ## Developer guide